 Yoga benefits can be enjoyed at any age.
 The stretching, breathing, and meditation techniques of yoga can be a terrific approach for seniors who are searching for a risk-free, efficient way to improve their mental agility, physical health and general wellness.
-As you will see, daily yoga practice can actually have a variety of positive effects on older folks, from enhanced flexibility and balance to reduced stress and better sleep.
-That’s why yoga is growing in popularity among seniors.
-According to the Yoga in America Study, nearly 14 million Americans over 50 practiced yoga in 2016.
+As you will see, daily yoga practice can actually have a variety of positive effects on older folks.
+Studies indicate that nearly 14 million Americans who are over the age of 50 practiced yoga in 2016.
 That is a sizable increase compared to the four million who did so in 2012.

 Yoga combines stretching and strengthening postures with deep breathing and relaxation and fosters a connection between the mind and the body.
 Yoga has its roots in Eastern philosophy, but as it is performed in the West, it is typically centered on physical fitness.
 Yoga is not an overtly religious activity but still includes a spiritual component.
 It is a practice that can help people of many faiths and belief systems.